Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Intermittent_503s.md

 (`ncn-mw#`) Do a Kubernetes delete or rolling restart:

 - If it is a single replica, then delete the pod.
-- If it is part of a multiple replica exhibiting the issue, then perform a rolling restart of the deployment or StatefulSet.
+- If it is part of a multiple replica exhibiting the issue, then perform a rolling restart of the deployment or `StatefulSet`.

     For example: